Rahim7X/Argus/README.md

 6. Open `Argus/netlify/functions/config.js` in a text editor and add the copied json in authData field
 7. Also add your database url in targetUrl field
 8. Change the credentials (username and password) in  `Argus/netlify/functions/config.js`
-8. Then run `netlify login` to log into your account
+8. Then run `netlify login` to log into your account , to test it locally run `netlify dev`
 9. Deploy the project by running `netlify deploy --prod`
 ## Usage